-Maine State CNA License
+Maine State Board of Nursing CNA Certificate

 Projects: Students will present a project on medical career exploration during the first semester and a project on a medical condition during second semester.
 Each project will include a two page paper, poster and oral class presentation.